 Another entry-level ad company is media.net, who do Yahoo! and Bing contextual ads.
 You have lots of choices and customizations of the ads, so you can match them with your brand.

 When you get to 50,000 sessions in a month according to Google Analytics, you can apply for Mediavine ads.
 This is the main motivator for my blogging friends to work hard on getting traffic from Pinterest.
 Once you get accepted to Mediavine, you can earn a nice income as your sessions continue to rise and this really gives you some financial freedom.

 4. Create a YouTube channel

-You can get it set up and then put AdSense ads in your videos.
+You can get it set up and then monetize your videos when you reach the current threshold.
 Many YouTubers are earning an excellent income this way.
 If you like doing reviews or want to show off your skills in the kitchen, consider YouTube.

 Shopify is a Canadian company with a head office in Ottawa, Ontario and they offer a drag and drop website builder to help you build an online storefront, as well as a mobile app to make it simple for you to sell products.

 Use this site to promote your own products, or just have a storefront that you can promote products like the owners did when they created Shopify…snowboard equipment.
 You can sell almost anything and create a unique store all your own.

 You can accept payment by credit card as well 100+ other ways.
 There are tons of resources to help you with your shop.

 Another way to sell your crafts online.
 You can set up a shop on their website and promote your products as well as creating pins on Pinterest that lead to your shop.